Huotes/CommitMaker/README.md

 It is better to give than to receive.
 This is especially true of a Chuck Norris roundhouse kick.

 There are only 10 types of people in the world: those that understand binary and those that don’t.

+Who let the dogs out?
+Chuck Norris let the dogs out... and then roundhouse kicked them through an Oldsmobile.